 I say that he is climbing to you because he now lives in the valley of tears, that is, in this present life, which is lowly and filled with the tears of tribulation; as opposed to the other life, which can be called a mountain in comparison, a mountain full of joy.

 Since the psalmist has said, Blessed the man whose help comes from you, one might ask, ‘Will God give his help?’
 The answer is that help is truly offered by God to the blessed.
 For the lawgiver, that is, Christ, gave us the law and he gives us and will go on giving us blessings (that is, the many gifts of grace) by which he blesses his own people.
 This means he will raise them up to blessedness, and so they will go from strength to strength as they climb.

 This post from St. Bruno the Carthusian (St. Bruno of Cologne) extols the heavenly Jerusalem in its commentary on Psalm 84 (Ps 83 in the Latin Vulgate Ps.
 83: Edit.
 Cartusiae de Pratis, 1891, 376-377).
 It interprets the psalm in terms of the spiritual or anagogical meaning, which is the fourth sense of scripture according to medieval interpretation – the ascent or climb to heaven.
 It appears in the Roman Catholic Office of Readings for Thursday in the 23rd week of Ordinary time along with the biblical reading taken from Lamentations 1:1-12, 18-20.
-“How lovely is your dwelling place” is taken to refer not so much to the Jerusalem temple as the heavenly dwelling of God in heaven according to the spiritual sense or meaning of Scripture.